The 7 Deadly Sins of customer satisfaction research

 Sin #6: One single survey

-Only when you are successful in closing this feedback loop, measuring satisfaction can lead to fundamental change within the organisation.
+Only when you are successful in closing this feedback loop, measuring satisfaction can lead to fundamental change within the organization.

 Sin #7: Customer research as goal in itself